sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/03-rxjs-operators.md

 <br>

-> A Creation Operator can be called as standalone functions to create a new Observable.
+> A Creation Operator can be called as a standalone function to create a new Observable.

 Notes:
 Différencier le rôle de l'opérateur